 This book has more than 10,000 reviews, most of them five stars, on Amazon.com.
 On Goodreads, a site for booklovers, the reviews aren’t as good.
 As one writer says, “This book does not spark joy.”
 Okay, it’s goofy with its talking to things, and it assumes we can all afford to throw stuff away because we don’t love it, that we can always buy another one.
 But there’s a lot of wisdom in there, too.

 My mother would agree with most of what Kondo says.
 She did not hold on to things.
-There was never any clutter in the house.
 She was always after me to clean up my room, especially my closet.
 She threatened to throw it all out if I didn’t.
 But hey, I’m a grownup now, and this is my shit.
 Hands off.
+Don’t mess with my joy.

 How about you?
 Are you ready to purge?
 Where do you get stuck?